-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

 I guess all my financial troubles can be traced to one very bad decision: I got a student loan to go to culinary school.
 The worst part was that if I had waited a mere three months, I would have been old enough to not be considered under my parents financially and would have qualified for financial aid.
 If I could go back in time, I would slap myself and tell myself not to waste my time.
 (Never did anything with the degree — I realized that although I love cooking, working in a professional kitchen may not be for me.)
 I wish I had at least waited those few months.

 After that it was just one bad financial decision after another: three cars breaking down (learned lesson there: sometimes it's cheaper in the long run to just get a new car), two more loans taken out (one a debt consolidation loan and the other a car loan), and I've got collectors calling me and may have to file bankruptcy.
-Also my dad co-signed on these loans, so I'm messing up his credit too, which makes me feel like shit.
+Also my dad cosigned on these loans, so I'm messing up his credit too, which makes me feel like shit.
 I just had a baby so I have hospital bills now too.

 Thankfully, I have a good job and my husband just got a good job, so perhaps with careful budgeting we can get this debt under control.